The Festival of Fried Food

 The festive season has always been an interesting time for us, a time where Christmas (well, the Christmas ‘season’ more than Christmas itself) and Chanukah coincide.
 We do enjoy the traditional Christmas foods – the plum pudding, Christmas cake and (our favourite!) mince pies but it is really the simple Chanukah ‘latkes’ that win the family over every year.

-Chanukah, sometimes called the ‘festival of light’, starts on the 22 December this year.
+Chanukah, sometimes called the ‘festival of light’, starts – a little earlier than usual – on the 10th December this year.

 It commemorates the miracle of the oil back in the time of the destruction of the first temple (around 165 BCE) when there was only enough of the ritual oil to light the sacred candle for one day, but miraculously it lasted for 8 days – until the oil was able to be replenished.
 To celebrate this miracle we light the special candelabra (chanukiah).